 The New Union, live at The Hoxton Square Bar and Kitchen

-Brighton boys The New Union gave a very promising performance at The Hoxton Square Bar and Kitchen last night.
+Brighton boys The New Union gave a very promising performance at the Hoxton Square Bar and Kitchen last night.
 With the boyish charm and subtle cockiness that flowed through their fast-paced set, this quintessentially English band screams youthfulness.

-The band played a generous amount of songs, a collection of catchy tunes that are yet be found online.
+The band played a generous number of songs, a collection of catchy tunes that are yet be found online.
 Opening with a loud first song, The New Union radiated energy throughout and did not once lose the vigour and neatness that has made them such a worthwhile group to look out for.
 Home, the B-side from their newly released single, sounded great live.
 It is a track that oozed calmness, despite loud drumming and a transition from gentle guitar to something a lot heavier.
 This song is particularly attractive, and it sums up the band: catchy, confident and charismatic.

 Bold throughout, the boys proved that they have got a lot to offer, and that they are not just another generic indie band readily churning out cheap resemblances of other groups’ songs.
 The lead singer’s voice has a distinctively adolescent sound, and they are apt at switching from mellowness to hard rock.

 Although they are a guitar-based band, their well-judged use of the keyboard added to the energy of the set.
 The song Let’s Talk featured a very appealing riff, one that will certainly stick with listeners, along with the repeated lyric “let’s talk about love”.
 Smoothness was also an important characteristic of their playing: little jingles on the keys accompanied the change to the lead singer’s high-pitched tone, contrasting with the aggressive jamming sometimes heard on their other songs, and a bass that could literally be felt at times.